naomijub/wooridb/README.md

 ### Extra TODOS
 - [ ] Test Actors
 - [ ] Docs
+- [ ] Use tokio::sync::Mutex instead of sync (problem is the usage with actors...)
 - [ ] Clippy
 - [ ] Benchmarks
 - [ ] Transactions endpoints??